digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
+* What is semantic html?
+Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages and web applications rather than merely to define its presentation or look.
+Semantic HTML is processed by traditional web browsers as well as by many other user agents.
+CSS is used to suggest its presentation to human users.

 * How would you optimize a website's assets/resources?
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?